G3X1337/GmailBruteforce/docs/index.md

-Powerful, Robust and Efficient tool for bruteforcing Gmail accounts written in `python3`.
+Most Powerful, Robust and Efficient tool on the Internet for bruteforcing Gmail accounts written in `python3`.

 ### Installation